tariq7299/final-project-cs50/frontend/public/to-do.md

                         </template>

 - animate show years and months select
+- Also animate the changing of Month on "2023-Nov", whenever user chooses a month, also maybe change the background color of '2023-Nov'
 ## SpendingsDays
 - Enable Users to view there expenses/spendings in different currencies !